harvard-lts/pdiiif/README.md

 # Harvard PDIIIF fork

+**We will no longer be relying on PDIIIF to create cover sheets for PDF downloads due to configurations of Puppeteer.
+This repository is archived.
+A new solution for cover pages will be referenced here when it is available.**

 This fork of PDIIIF is intended to be used for developing a customized coverpage API endpoint for use with PDIIIF.
 For all other uses of PDIIIF you should refer to [the main PDIIIF repository](https://github.com/jbaiter/pdiiif).

 ## Branching strategy